 1. The Tradition of Helping the Less Fortunate

 In order to ensure that those who are not financially well off can also celebrate Eid, Muslims give ‘Zakat Al-Fitr’ or charity to the poor.
-After all, the significance of Eid-ul-Fitr is being grateful to the maker and this tradition instils a sense of consideration for the fraternity at large.
-The tradition of giving isn’t limited to just family and this gives the less fortunate people to be a part of big celebrations.
+After all, the significance of Eid-ul-Fitr is being grateful to the maker, and this tradition instils a sense of consideration for the fraternity at large.
+The tradition of giving isn’t limited to just family, and this gives the less fortunate people to be a part of big celebrations.
 Furthermore, it even fosters feelings of brotherhood, community, and love among people.
-We admire this tradition.
+We admire this tradition!

 2. The Tradition of Eating Dates and More Dates

 No Eid celebration is complete without lots of date fruits.
 Women often turn them into delightful date cookies called ‘Ma’amoul.
 Dates are usually eaten before leaving home to offer prayers.
 The belief goes that the Prophet always set out on Eid after eating an odd number of dates.
-Such a swe-e-e-t story of Eid, we say!
+Such a s-we-e-e-t story of Eid, we say!

 3. The Tradition of Praying Early Morning

 Eid celebrations are incomplete without offering prayers too.
 In fact, Eid celebrations begin by offering prayers in the mosque.
-Muslim men gather in the mosques early morning and offer prayers that set off the end of Ramadan and to welcome in the festival of Eid.
+Muslim men gather in the mosques early morning and offer prayers that set off the end of Ramadan and welcome the festival of Eid.

 4. The Tradition of Celebrating Together as a Family

 The festival of Eid-ul-Fitr is that time of the year when families get together and have a rollicking time – yes, even the really busy sons and daughters in other cities!
 What could be more awesome than having all your favourite people close to you?
-This is a jackpot especially for Moms who live away from their children.
+This is a jackpot, especially for Moms who live away from their children.

 5. The Custom of Cooking Delicious Food

 What is Eid-ul-Fitr without delectable food?
 This is the day when Muslim households across the world are fragrant with sumptuous meals.
 While meat is often the mainstay, lamb sacrifice is not customary during Eid-ul-Fitr.
 Instead, this is performed during Eid-al-Adha later in the year or after the completion of the Hajj pilgrimage.
-During Ramadan and on Eid, people make huge quantities of local delicacies, from sweets to savoury items, you will find scrumptious food in every Muslim household.
+During Ramadan and on Eid, people make huge quantities of local delicacies, from sweets to savoury items, and you will find scrumptious food in every Muslim household.